Krissy510/knowledge-base/WiX/Basic/README.md

 # Scenario

-You builded a console application that will always answers your question with
+You built a console application that will always answers your question with:

 - `Yes`
 - `No`